neonrust/epm/README.md

 ## File locations

-All series and their states is stored in:
+The configuration, series "database" and their states is stored in:

     ~/.config/epm/

 Mainly the file `series` but also numbered backups of it.
 If this is important to you, it's recommended to backup this directory.

+Run-time configuration is stored in the file `config`.

 ## TMDb API key